avaara/PSA-general/README.md

-# Two general algorithms for performing the partial secular approximation on the Redfield equation
+# Numerical implementation of the partial secular approximation and unified master equation in structured open quantum systems

-This repository accompanies the upcoming manuscript "Two general algorithms for performing the partial secular approximation on the Redfield equation".
+This repository accompanies the upcoming manuscript "Numerical implementation of the partial secular approximation and unified master equation in structured open quantum systems".

 ## Installation